BlessonDuraiseelan/Image-Classifier/README.md

 # Natural-Image-Classifier
-This is Deep Learning Model which is used to classify Image to categories.
+This is a Deep Learning Python Web Application that will be used to identify the category of the image which is uploaded by the user.
-We have taken images from various categories such as Airplane ,Car, Cat ,Dog , Flower ,Fruit , Motorbike ,Person and trained a CNN Model.
+The app can predict images belonging to the categories such as Airplane ,Car, Cat ,Dog , Flower ,Fruit , Motorbike and Person.
-Then the model is used to predict the image into a category which is defined.
+The web app is based on the functioning of Convolutional Neural Network

 # Dataset and Modelling

+We will be building a model that should be able to classify the image as Airplane ,Car, Cat ,Dog , Flower ,Fruit , Motorbike ,Person.
+The model needs to be trained on the images of the above mentioned categories in order to learn the features of each category's image.
-Here we are using images around 4376 images of Airplane ,Car, Cat ,Dog , Flower ,Fruit , Motorbike ,Person to train a model and around 1300 images to test the model.
+Here we are using images for the purpose of training  around 4376 images of Airplane ,Car, Cat ,Dog , Flower ,Fruit , Motorbike ,Person and around 1300 images as  test data for  the model to check its performance.

-Then we use the data to train the CNN model which is built by having layers like Convolution,MaxPooling ,Flatten and  Dense and save it as a pickle file.
-Then the pickle file is imported that is used to predict the image which is provided by the user.
+Then we use the data to train the CNN model which is built by having layers like Convolution,MaxPooling ,Flatten and  Dense.
+We train this model on 30 epochs and then check for the accuracy and along with that plot the graph to check its performance.
+After the computation and metrics we will save the model  as a pickle file.
+The Then the pickle file is imported that is used to predict the image which is provided by the user.

 # Deployment
 Then GUI was designed by the help of HTML/CSS and  bulit upon Flask Framework